Chopmist Hill Listening Post

-Radio Listening Posts were established by the Federal Communications Commission within the United States to listen to radio traffic during World War II.
-One of these was at Scituate, Rhode Island.
-Others were at Fort Ward (Washington), Winter Harbor, Maine, Amagansett, New York, Cheltenham, Maryland and Jupiter, Florida.
+The Chopmist Hill Listening Post was one of the radio listening stations that were established by the Federal Communications Commission.
+The stations, located within the United States, listened to radio traffic during World War II.
+It was located in Scituate, Rhode Island.
+It was also known as the Scituate Monitoring Station.
+It was the largest, and most effective, of 13 similar installations that were part of the nationwide network.
+Others were at Fort Ward, Washington, Winter Harbor, Maine, Amagansett, New York, Cheltenham, Maryland, and Jupiter, Florida.